HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 - View a common set of fields for each opportunity returned by the search (e.g. title, award date, summary, etc.)
 - Sort the set of results returned by *at least* one structured field (e.g. award date, title, etc.)

-### Opportunity Listing Page

-The secondary page we want to deliver within the user interface (UI) is an opportunity listing page, which should:

-- Display a consistent list of metadata about each opportunity
-- Use only fields that are available in the existing grants.gov cloud database
-- Link to the corresponding opportunity in the existing grant.gov interface

-**Note:** This is a stretch goal for this deliverable and may be substituted with a direct link to the grants.gov page for a given opportunity from the search results.

 ### Definition of done
 <!-- Required -->